- Entering Italy from another EU country you can bring, duty-free: 10L spirits, 90L wine and 800 cigarettes.

 - EU citizens do not require a permesso di soggiorno but are required to register with the local registry office (ufficio anagrafe) if they stay for more than three months.

-- Check exact requirements on www.poliziadistato.it – click on the English tab and then follow the links.
+- Check exact requirements on www.poliziadistato.it – click on the English tab and follow the links.

 - The main office dealing with permits is the Ufficio Immigrazione.

-The European Commission has outlined plans for an electronic vetting system for travellers to the Schengen area.
+In July 2018, the European Parliament approved plans for an electronic vetting system for travellers to the Schengen area.

 For further details, see www.etiaseurope.eu.